Flenk008/avans-arcade/docs/architecture.md

 For this reason the input will be handled by the microcontroller as this will improve playability (stated in research).

 The controller will have six buttons, so six data pins are needed on the microcontroller plus a ground and 3.3V or 5V pin.
-In total there are eight pins needed.
-If the game is going to be played by 2 persons, there are six more data pins needed so 8 data pins for both controllers.
 For data transfer between STM32 and FPGA there are 4 pins needed at maximum (SPI for instance).
 The STM32 will be used and most STM32 boards have enough I/O pins for our needs.
 The STM32 F030 and F091 provided by Avans both have 15 digital pins and 6 analog pins.